Topologies of open complemented subsets: Concluding comments

 \section{Concluding comments}

 In~\cite{Bi73}, p.~28, Bishop described two obstacles in the constructivisation of general topology: \begin{quote} The constructivization of general topology is impeded by two obstacles.
 First, the classical notion of a topological space is not constructively viable.
 Second, even for metric spaces the classical notion of a continuous function is not constructively viable; the reason is that there is no constructive proof that a (pointwise) continuous function from a compact metric space to R is uniformly continuous.
 Since uniform continuity for functions on a compact space is the useful concept, pointwise continuity (no longer useful for proving uniform continuity) is left with no useful function to perform.
 Since uniform continuity cannot be formulated in the context of a general topological space, the latter concept also is left with no useful function to perform. \end{quote} A discussion on these two obstacles is already offered in~\cite{Pe23a}, as a motivation to the theory of Bishop spaces, a constructive, function-theoretic alternative to classical topology.
 Here we addressed Bishop's above formulation of the problem of constructivising general topology in a completely different way.
-Using his own deep idea of complemented subsets, instead of subsets, in case complementation is crucial to the fundamental concepts of a classical mathematical theory, we managed to overcome both obstacles.
+Using his own deep idea of complemented subsets, instead of subsets, in case complementation is crucial to the fundamental concepts of a classical mathematical theory, we offered a new approach to both obstacles.
 The notion of a topology of open sets is not constructively viable, but, as we showed here, the notion of a topology of open complemented subsets is constructively viable.
-Apart from the impredicativity in some of the notions employed, such as the extensional power set and the definition of extensional subsets of it through the scheme of separation, our elaboration of the theory of $\cs$-spaces is completely constructive.
-Regarding the second obstacle, we showed that uniform continuity \textit{can} be formulated in the context of a general topological space.
-Although our analysis of continuity of functions here was within the ``$2$-dimensional'' framework of complemeted subsets, all concepts and facts on pointwise and uniform continuity can be translated to the ``$1$-dimensional'' framework of subsets, given the use of moduli of openness in the definition of an open subset with respect to a given base.
+Apart from the impredicativity in some of the notions employed, such as the extensional powerset and the definition of extensional subsets of it through the scheme of separation, our elaboration of the theory of $\cs$-spaces is completely constructive.
+Regarding the second obstacle, we proposed the notion of uniform-like continuity as a notion of continuity of uniform-type for complemented topological spaces.
+Although our analysis of continuity of functions here is within the ``$2$-dimensional'' framework of complemeted subsets, all concepts and facts on pointwise-like and uniform-like continuity can be translated to the ``$1$-dimensional'' framework of subsets, given the use of moduli of openness in the definition of an open subset with respect to a given base.
 This development is, in our view, interesting to a classical mathematician too, and shows that constructive mathematics is not always ``behind'' classical mathematics.